wexi/amforth-shadow/doc/source/TG/recipes/Recognizer.rst

       r:string
    ;

-   ' rec:string get-recognizer 1+ set-recognizer
+   ' rec:string get-recognizers 1+ set-recognizers

 The first line is simply the method table definition.
 The first two methods are already defined in amforth so nothing special here.
 The third method is